vitaliiboiarchuk/PortfolioLab/readme.md

 There are two types of roles in this project - Users and Admins.
 For admins has been created an administration panel to manage foundations, users, administrators.
 Users can manage their own donations.
-In the project were used the following tools and technologies: Java, HTML & CSS, JavaScript, Spring, Hibernate, Spring Boot, Spring Security, MySQL, SQL.
+The project used the following tools and technologies: Java, HTML & CSS, JavaScript, Spring, Hibernate, Spring Boot, Spring Security, MySQL, SQL.